neurodesk/neurodesk.github.io/content/en/developers/architecture/cvmfs/stratum1.md

 sudo systemctl enable httpd
 sudo systemctl enable squid

+#YOU NEED TO ADD YOUR GEO IP data here!
 echo 'CVMFS_GEO_ACCOUNT_ID=APPLY_FOR_ONE_THIS_IS_a_SIX_DIGIT_NUMBER' | sudo tee -a /etc/cvmfs/server.local
 echo 'CVMFS_GEO_LICENSE_KEY=APPLY_FOR_ONE_THIS_IS_a_password' | sudo tee -a /etc/cvmfs/server.local
 sudo chmod 600 /etc/cvmfs/server.local